Optogenetic Stimulation of the Motor Cortex in ChR2-Injected Mice

 Experimental Background and Technology

-Figure: Implantable Sensor Transmitter (IST, A3036B).
+Figure: A3036B Implantable Sensor Transmitter (IST).
 At full power, delivers 15 mA to its ILED.

-The Fiber-Coupled Light-Emitting Diode (FCLED) is the SMLED with a tapered fiber placed directly on tothe LED.
-The fiber is 4 mm long, with a diameter of 270 μm.
+The Tapered-Fiber Implantable Light-Emitting Diode (TF-ILED) is an LED with an optical fiber placed directly on the LED.
+The end of the fiber is tapered to a point.
+In these experiments, the fiber is 4 mm long, with a diameter of 270 μm.

-The SMLEDs do not require a hole to be drilled through the skull.
+When deployed in a mouse, the CE-ILEDs do not require a hole to be drilled through the skull.
+Their light intensity is strong enough that they can shine through the thin skull of the mouse and provoke optogenetic response.
 We can invoke optogenetic response with a less invasive procedure and be more certain we have not damaged brain tissue with our surgery.
-The FCLEDs are far more effective at delivering light to the light-sensitive brain tissue.
-Where we need 3-ms flashes at 10 Hz from an SMLED to invoke optogenetic response, we need only 1-ms flashes from an FCLED in the same type of animal.
-This is despite the fact that the SMLED emits three times as much optical power as the tip of the FCLED at the same LED current.
+The TF-ILEDs are far more effective at delivering light to the light-sensitive brain tissue.
+Where we need 3-ms flashes at 10 Hz from an CE-ILED to invoke optogenetic response, we need only 1-ms flashes from an TF-ILED in the same type of animal.
+This is despite the fact that the CE-ILED emits three times as much optical power as the tip of the TF-ILED at the same LED current.

 Experimental Design